Tripp Fuller

 Tripp Fuller is an American theologian, minister, and broadcaster.
 He is the founder and host of Homebrewed Christianity, one of the most downloaded theology programs in podcasting.
 He was formerly a Postdoctoral Research Fellow in Theology and Science at the University of Edinburgh, and he is currently a visiting professor at Luther Seminary.

 Biography

 Born in North Carolina, Fuller earned his B.A. at Campbell University, his M. Div. at Wake Forest University, and his Ph.D. in Philosophy, Religion, and Theology at Claremont Graduate University.

 Homebrewed Christianity

-Founded in March of 2008, Homebrewed Christianity is among the most popular podcasts in theology.
+Founded in March 2008, Homebrewed Christianity is among the most popular podcasts in theology.
 Episodes generally feature an extended interview with a theologian, philosopher, or scholar, and many prominent figures have appeared on the show.
 Notable guests include Rob Bell, Peter Rollins, Dan Koch, Richard Rohr, John D. Caputo, Walter Brueggemann, Elizabeth Johnson, Catherine Keller, and Diana Butler Bass.

 Book series

 Fuller is the editor of the Homebrewed Christianity Guides.
 Published by Fortress Press, the guides offer an exploration of a theological topic in introductory and accessible language designed for a broad audience.